keawade/keawade.github.io/_posts/2015-12-02-Advent_of_Code.md

 comments: true
 ---

-This December, [Eric Wastl](http://was.tl/) created a series of holiday themed programming exercises, [Advent of Code](http://adventofcode.com/).
-This post will detail my solutions to some of these exercises.
-I didn't get around to solving all of the puzzles, but I will be adding more when I have time to work on them.
+[Eric Wastl](http://was.tl/) has created a series of holiday themed programming exercises over at [Advent of Code](http://adventofcode.com/) and I thought it would be fun to post my solutions to these exercises now that they have all been released.
+I'll be posting more of my solutions as I have time to write up my methodologies (and complete some of them).

-This first set of puzzles involves Santa navigating an infinite high-rise building with and infinite basement.
+The first set of puzzles involves Santa navigating an infinite high-rise building with and infinite basement.
 Santa is given instructions in the form of a string of parentheses which tell him to go up or down one floor.

 <!--more-->